-Swiss girl Adelheid 'Heidi' is orphaned young.
-Aunt Detie brings her to grandpa Alp, who lives isolated in the Alps since his murder charge.
-Heidi soon takes to the wild country, especially accompanying young goatherd Peter.
-Grandpa refuses to send her to school in the city, but aunt Detie returns and forces him to give in.
-She's sent to a posh lady in Frankfurt, where she'll be a companion for crippled daughter Clara after school hours.Written by
+Swiss girl Adelheid "Heidi" (Emma Bolger) is orphaned young.
+Aunt Detie (Pauline McLynn) brings her to Uncle Alp (Max Von Sydow), who lives isolated in the Alps since his murder charge.
+Heidi soon takes to the wild country, especially accompanying young goat herder Peter (Sam Friend).
+Uncle Alp refuses to send her to school in the city, but Aunt Detie returns and forces him to give in.
+She's sent to a posh lady in Frankfurt, where she'll be a companion for crippled daughter Clara (Jessica Claridge) after school hours.Written by

 Was this review helpful to you?